alissapajer/alissapajer.github.io/content/2022-10-28-topology-slices.md

 We are going to keep track of three different categories of shapes: connected components ( $H_0$ ), loops ( $H_1$ ), and voids ( $H_2$ ).

-- $a_1$ - This shape is a point. $H_0$: Something exists; thus our first connected component is born.
+- $a_1$ - This shape is a point.
+  - $H_0$: Something exists; thus our first connected component is born.
-- $(a_1, a_2)$ - This shape is like a cylinder that's missing its top and bottom. $H_0$: Something still exists, so our connected component is still alive. $H_1$: Also, a loop is born; this is the loop you can create by drawing a circle around the outside of the cylinder.
+- $(a_1, a_2)$ - This shape is like a cylinder that's missing its top and bottom.
+  - $H_0$: Something still exists, so our connected component is still alive.
+  - $H_1$: Also, a loop is born; this is the loop you can create by drawing a circle around the outside of the cylinder.
 - $a_2$ - This is a point _and_ a circle.
-It's also a circle because we look at all values in line with $a_2$. $H_0$: A second thing exists; thus our second connected component is born. $H_1$: The loop is still alive.
+It's a circle because we consider all values in line with $a_2$.
+  - $H_0$: A second thing exists; thus our second connected component is born.
+  - $H_1$: The loop is still alive.

 ## Slicing #2: Extended Persistent Homology